WordPress.com vs WordPress.org: What Sets Each Platform Apart?

 The most prominent difference between the two is how they’re hosted.
 WordPress.org is often referred to as ‘self-hosted WordPress’, since you have to install it on your own site.
-Many web hosts will provide one-click installations, making this process much easier, as you don’t need any technical experience to get your WordPress site up and running.
+Many WordPress hosting providers offer one-click installations, making this process much easier, as you don’t need any technical experience to get your site up and running.

-In contrast, WordPress.comprovides that service for you alongside the blogging software.
+In contrast, WordPress.com provides that service for you alongside the blogging platform.
 You get to choose from a variety of plans – including a free one – so you can focus on building your site without worrying about installation and hosting.

 Now that you know the most basic differences between both platforms, let’s dig deeper.
-We’re going to compare WordPress.org vs WordPress.com to see how they differ.
+We’re going to look at the comparison between WordPress.com vs WordPress.org and how they differ.

 In this section, we’re going to evaluate how simple it is to get started with WordPress.org vs WordPress.com.
 More specifically, we’re going to check out the process of setting up a new website and publishing your first post.

 Let’s start with WordPress.com.
 The first thing you’ll need to do is set up an account, which you can do for free.
-You just need to choose a name for your blog:
+You just need to choose a name to start your blog:

 You can then fill out some personal details to sign up for a WordPress.com account.
 This account can also be upgraded, which we’ll talk about later.